 Let’s get tactical.
 The Athlon comes in a 30mm tube.
 Adjustments are 1/4 MOA.
 This scope has a red light reticle.
 The scope is factory-tested to withstand 1000Gs of recoil, time after time, putting it in the same category as the Leupold for endurance tests.

 Being a first focal plane scope (FFP), the reticle will change in size as you zoom in to or out from your target.
 Some shooters like this, others do not.
-If you are not sure, talk to friends with both and try their scopes before dropping money on a first or second focal plane scope (SFP).
+If you are not sure, talk to friends with both and try their scopes before dropping money on a first or second focal plane reticle scope (SFP).

 This scope allows the old .30-06 to achieve its maximum range and potential